cea-trust-platform/trust-documentation/doc/source/dev_corner/dev_tutorials/build_your_baltik.md

 gitk &
 ```

-You can see information about your first commit and actual untracked changes.
+You can see information about your first commit and actual untracked changes in `gitk`.

-## Builds your Baltik
+## Build your BALTIK

 You will now to make a basic build of your Baltik:

 - To make a basic build, first go to your associated repository:
 ```
-cd MY_FIRST_BALTIK/my_project
+cd my_project
 ```

 - Then configure your project: